-- Setting the reward mix to ensure that VR is not significant enough to encourage inappropriate behaviours, while remaining competitive with the external market. - That the risk, compliance and financial control business areas determine remuneration decisions for these colleagues rather than the business the role supports (except for the Group Chief Risk Officer). - Performance measures and targets are aligned to Group and individual objectives that are specific to the risk, compliance and financial control roles, and not linked to the performance of the business the role supports. - Group performance is used to calculate individual VR outcomes as appropriate.
-The Group's GPI is one of two factors used to determine individual reward outcomes.
-Risk and financial control personnel are impacted by the Group GPI and the Individual Performance Multiple, both of which are used for to calculate an individual's reward outcomes. - Group 1 to 5 Internal Audit colleagues do not receive VR.
-These colleagues are eligible to participate in the Year End Share Offer.
+• Setting the remuneration mix so VR is not significant enough to encourage inappropriate behaviours, while remaining competitive with the external market.
+Risk and financial control colleagues may receive a higher proportion of FR than other colleagues.

+- Individual performance measures are based principally on non-financial measures and aligned to Group and individual objectives that are specific to the risk and financial control colleagues, and not linked to the performance of the business the role supports. - To avoid potential conflicts of interest, VR for risk and financial control colleagues is not determined by managers of the business areas they are responsible for overseeing and challenging (except for the Group Chief Risk Officer). - Group performance is used to calculate individual VR outcomes as appropriate.
+The GPI is one of two factors used to determine individual reward outcomes.
+Risk and financial control colleagues are impacted by the GPI and the Individual Performance Multiple, both of which are used for to calculate an individual's reward outcomes. - · Other than the Year End Share Offer, Group 1 to 5 Internal Audit colleagues do not participate in VR arrangements.